-If the problem persists you know that it is obviously not related to a VST plug-in.
-In this case, just restore the original situation by puttting the quarantined plug-ins back to their original locations.
+If the problem persists, you know that it is obviously not related to a VST plug-in.
+In this case, just restore the original situation by putting the quarantined plug-ins back to their original locations.

 In case moving the plug-ins did the trick, the source of error obviously is located in one of the quarantine folders.
-In order to find out the bad guy, move the most suspicious plug back to the original plug-in folder.
+To find out the bad guy, move the most suspicious plug back to the original plug-in folder.
 Restart your Steinberg sequencer and see if it still runs correctly.
-Repeat moving plug-ins and restarting the sequencer until you've finally isolated the trouble maker.
-In case you have a lot of plug-ins installed moving half of them at a time might speed up the search.
+Repeat moving plug-ins and restarting the sequencer until you've finally isolated the troublemaker.
+In case you have a lot of plug-ins installed, moving half of them at a time might speed up the search.

 In these articles, you'll find further solutions for problems on your Mac: